NikitaVispute/Big-Data-Projects/Image Classification Using Spark Deep Learning/README.md

-Image Processing Using Spark Deep Learning
+# Image Processing Using Spark Deep Learning
+**Technology: PySpark, AWS, Databricks.**

+**Using Apache Spark in python (PySpark in Databricks), classified cats & dogs image dataset using transfer learning Spark Deep Learning pipelines.**

 1. Execute the code cell by cell in a dataricks notebook.